Breach Notification Support

 What does the ICO actually do with a notification?

 The ICO logs the notification, assesses risk, and may request further information or conduct a preliminary assessment.
 Most properly-handled notifications result in no further action.
-The ICO's focus is on whether you acted appropriately — having external expert support demonstrates this.
+The ICO focuses on whether you acted appropriately — external expert support demonstrates exactly that.

 Do you handle notifications outside the UK?